If you are a program student, the following applies:

 It is important that you write constructive and objective comments and suggest solutions, if you have any, about how to improve the course.
 Your answers will serve as a good basis for the development of the course.

-The compilation of the results is published on the website My LTU directly after the closure of the course evaluation survey.
+The compilation of the results is published in your Canvas room directly after the closure of the course evaluation survey.
 On the same page, the teacher also publishes a course development report in which the results have been analysed and information about any decisions on actions to be taken is presented.

 The teacher also recounts the results of earlier course evaluations and how the course has improved based on them, in the course introduction at the start of the course.